amitmerchant1990/essential-vanilla-javascript-functions/README.md

 ```

 ## `array_reject()`
->  Flters the array using the given callback.
+>  Filters the array using the given callback.
 The callback should return `true` if the item should be removed from the resulting array
 ```js
 function array_reject(arr, func){
     var temp_arr = [];